matt-mangia/kafka-admin/README.md

 Supply your configuration as above & adding the "-execute -delete" options to actually execute the plans including the delete operation

 `java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute -delete`

+*Note: Use the "-r" parameter to enable Confluent RBAC related functionality.
+Use the "-cacl" parameter to enable Confluent Centralized ACLs related functionality.*

+## Troubleshooting FAQs

+#### I am getting an error with my certificates: `"unable to find valid certification path to requested target"`

+This error is especially common with RBAC implementations.
+The tool will look for certs in the standard location: `/etc/ssl/certs/java/cacerts` and will fail if the cert isn't found there.
+Try specifying the truststore (and/or keystores) adding the following:

+`-Djavax.net.debug=all -Djavax.net.ssl.trustStore=<path to truststore> -Djavax.net.ssl.trustStorePassword=<password>`

+Example:

+`java -Djavax.net.ssl.trustStore=xxxx & -Djavax.net.ssl.trustStorePassword=xxx -jar <path-to-jar> -properties <path.properties> -config <path-config.yml> -dump -r -cacl`

+#### How long should the tool take to run?

+The tool can run in as few as a few seconds, to a few minutes, depending on your cluster configurations.
+For Apache Kafka ACLs, the tool should run relatively quick and has been successfully tested with 1000+ ACL configurations.
+For Confluent Rolebindings and Centralized ACLs, the tool will reset its offset to read (from beginning) the entire `_confluent-metadata-auth` topic.
+As such, if your cluster has a moderate (or more!) amount of Rolebindings or Centralized ACLs already configured, it will take longer to run.
+If you encounter issues with the tool not returning or updating rolebindings, you may need to increase the `poll.timeout.ms` configuration in your properties file.

+The tool defaults the consumer poll timeout (`poll.timeout.ms` in config.yml) for RBAC & Centralized ACLs to 10 seconds and will likely need to be increased if you have more than a few dozen rolebindings configured.
+A good way to determine how long you need to set this timeout is to use a console consumer to read the `_confluent-metadata-auth` topic from the beginning.
+It is recommended that you set the timeout configuration to at least 25% higher than the amount of time the console consumer takes.

+#### Does the tool need any permissions (Kafka ACLs, Confluent Rolebindings or Centralized ACLs)?

+Yes, the easiest solution is to run this tool as a `SuperUser` for the cluster because it is configuring topics and ACLs/Rolebindings.
+Otherwise, the user specified in the configuration needs the following capabilities:figuration will need the following:

+- Permission to create / read / modify / delete ALL topics (if using topic management)
+- Permission to create / delete ACLs (if using Apache Kafka ACLs)
+- Permission to create / delete / modify Confluent Centralized ACLs (if CACL used)
+- Permission to create / delete / modify Confluent Rolebindings (if RBAC used)
+- Read permission on the Confluent Metadata Auth topic (if RBAC/CACLs used, default: `_confluent-metadata-auth`)